What are Porcelain Dental Crowns?

 - To cover a dental implant

-Crowns have been around a long time and they come in all sizes, shapes and materials: Stainless steel, gold, base metals, porcelain fused to metal, all-resin, and all ceramic.
+Teeth crowns have been around a long time and they come in all sizes, shapes, and materials: Stainless steel, gold, base metals, porcelain fused to metal, all-resin, and all ceramic.
 The material makes a difference.
 All-ceramic crowns look the most natural.
-Crowns made out of base metals or stainless steel generally don’t fit precisely, so they can have the shortest lifespan.
-At Flax Dental, we only use the finest materials because we want your crown to last as long as possible.
+Teeth crowns made out of base metals or stainless steel generally don’t fit precisely, so they can have the shortest lifespan.
+At Flax Dental in Atlanta, we only use the finest materials because we want your crown to last as long as possible.

 Does The Dental Crown Procedure Require Multiple Visits?